-Sometimes a recipe reminds me how completely fun it can be cooking something at home.
-These Quesadilla Taco Shells did exactly that for me.
+Sometimes a recipe reminds me how completely fun home cooking can be.
+These Quesadilla Taco Shells are not only delicious, but they are wonderfully fun to make.
 I loved the idea of having a taco shell that had cheese sandwiched between two layers.
 It’s sort of the best of both worlds for the indecisive Tex-Mex lover: Quesadilla or taco??

 These guys have crispy corn taco shells on the side and a soft flour tortilla on the outside.
 I like to use Stand ‘n Stuff taco shells just because they give you a bit more room to work with since they are wider.